Anmol-Ghadia/YetAnotherECommerceSite/README.md

 1) Set Cookie paramaeter `secure: true` in Login.jsx

 ## TODO
+1) Do not fetch the cart if no token is present (on frontend) QID15,16
+1) integrate cache for Cart, review, Users in database connector
 1) Refactor database connector
 1) Add an order now option on the cart page
 1) Allow user maximum of 1 review per product